straszheimjeffrey/The-Kiln/README.md

                          (throw e)))]
           (cleanup-kiln-success kiln)
           result)))

+Here, `(new-kiln)` returns an empty kiln, the `(stoke-coal ...)` sets the value of the request (remember we mentioned that above).
+And the `(fire ...)` commands actually compute the values.
+Since the kiln is stateful, calling `(fire kiln template)` will *not* recompute the various intermediate values that were already computed when we called `(fire kiln action!)`.

-At this point I expect software engineer types will be pointing out that some of our clays (namely `dispatch`, `action!`, and `template`) are too interdependent.
+At this point I expect software engineer types will point out that some of our clays (namely `dispatch`, `action!`, and `template`) are too interdependent.
 True.
 Let's try a minor refactor:

     (defclay dispatch-structure
       :value (condp = (?? path)